moneybutton/docs/docs/mb-javascript.md

 This attribute specifies who is going to receive the payment.
 It's a string, and depending on its format it is interpreted in different ways:

+* Paymail: If the value is a paymail, which looks like an email address, then the value is assumed to be a paymail.
 * Natural number: If the value matches with a natural number ( `/^\d+$/` ) then it is interpreted as a user ID, so the receiver is a Money Button user with that exact user ID.